Zuehlke/machines-code-people/articles/root-cause-analysis.md

 ## People Will Describe the Symptoms

-Keep in mind that users - and to some extent also Ops teams - can only tell you _what_ happens, but not _why_.
-Not necessarily because they lack the skills, but they only have the outside view of your software.
-Hence, don't jump to conclusions.
+Keep in mind that users will report _symptoms_.
+This has nothing to do with a lack of understanding or skill.
+They have an outside view.

+What you need to find, and then fix, is the _problem_ (or more precisely its _cause_).

 Listen to all the clues.
 Then analyse.
 Re-produce.
 Re-think.
-Write down the problem in a ticket, including test cases, which are explicit about expected and actual results.
+Refine (or create) the ticket.
+Think of test cases, which are explicit about expected and actual results.

 Don't have the BA do it for you, you need to be part of the thinking.
-Even if it's [PEBKAC](https://en.wikipedia.org/wiki/User_error) or an external system failure, it's professional to help and teaches you _something_.

-If you don't do this slowly and deliberately, you might only see the tip of the iceberg and not realise there's more than meets the eye.
+This might very well take longer than the coding.
+But if you don't do this slowly and deliberately, you might eliminate only half the problem or even make it worse.
+Don't be that cowboy.

-**TODO:** good way to phrase: sounds obvious, so getting more specific

 ## Can We Be More Specific?

 Absolutely!

-Let's have a look at some of the pitfalls which are painfully obvious in hindsight, yet painfully common too.
+Let's have a look at some of the painfully obvious yet all too common pitfalls.

-### Issue Not Really Fixed
+### Not Really Fixing the Issue.
+Or: Not Fixing The Real Issue.

+Do you feel some guilt reading through the three examples below?
+I do.

-You might simply add a fix in the wrong place.
-You might even add a new bug, but certainly haven't done anything about the problem at hand.
+* Added a fix in the wrong place.
+Didn't solve the problem, optionally introduced another one?

-Assuming you're working on the right piece of code, has any of this happened to you?

-* Fixed a `NullReferenceException` by adding a null-check, ended up with an incomplete calculation?
+* Fixed a `NullReferenceException` by adding another `if`, ended up with no exception but a wrong result?
-* Divided an absolute value `x` through `total` to make it relative, deployed to production, got a `DivideByZeroException` the day after?
+* Divided an `x` through `total` to make it relative, deployed to production, got an "unexpected" `DivideByZeroException` the day after?

-While both sounds silly, it's real, albeit not always as simple as this example.
-What we need to do here is find out what should happen.
-Chances are you're working on an edge case no one has thought of before ("The total cannot be null.
-I don't know how that happened!"), so some refinement is needed.
+Things are often more subtle and not that silly.
+What they have in common though is that we didn't think it through all the way.
+We knew what _shouldn't_ happen, but didn't find out _why_ and what _should_.

-### It's Actually a Feature.
-Or: We Cannot Re-Produce This!
+### "It's a Feature."
+Or: "We Cannot Re-Produce This!"

-However, it may be a chance to improve the error message.
+It's a chance to improve the error message.

 You couldn't find customer #316 in the DB?
-A `NullReferenceException` with a stack trace is always a bug.
-"User not found." is the very least you should offer.
+A `NullReferenceException` with a stack trace is a bug.
+Tell them what's wrong, in their language, so they can understand the problem without a debugger.

-Remember that everyone but you needs to understand the error without the code and a debugger.
-Give them all the information they need to understand the problem and act accordingly.

-Being unable to re-produce an error is a change to improve error messages too.
-Don't try to solve a problem based on assumptions.
-Clear error messages, however, might make it easy to find the very same problem quickly next time.
+Also try this when you cannot re-produce a problem.
+Don't try to solve it based on assumptions; refine your error handling and use it to find the problem.

-### ... this Might Have Happened Somewhere Else
+## ...
+This Might Have Happened Somewhere Else

+"I think we might divide by `total` there, there and there too.
+We should check if that also throws a `DivideByZeroException`."

+It's great to think about it.
 The problem might be a pattern.
-Multiple classes and methods might make the same or similar assumptions (e.g. "the `total` from the accounting system is never zero").

-It's great to include this in your analysis!
-Scrutinise and prioritise every occurrence separately though.
+But analyse and fix it separately.

 Does this happen too often?
-Maybe the [DRY priciple](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) can help your project.
+That's what the [DRY priciple](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is about.

 ### There's a "Real Solution" and a "Quick Solution" (and a "Workaround")

-As mentioned above, the analysis probably taught you something about the problem.
-The solution could be anything like
+After understanding the problem there might be multiple options to solve or work around it:

-1. adding another `if` to handle this case
+1. adding another `if` in method x
-1. refactoring the accounting system interface service so support zero totals
+1. refactoring the accounting system interface to support zero totals
-1. breaking down the system into different microservices that can scale individually
+1. breaking down the system into different microservices
-1. ... let 3rd level support handle it until the next release

-I encourage to hotfix what is needed _immediately_, but writing everything down for the backlog.
-Adding the `if` can very well be good enough to get you out of the reactive bug-fixing mode, which gives you time to shape the microservices with your team.
-After adding the 5th `if` though, think about the medium-size solution.
-Use your judgement, but get the data first.
+It's fine to add an `if` to get the production issue out of the way - if you have thought it through first!
+By all means write all the options down and prioritise.
+After adding the 5th `if`, another solution could be increasingly compelling.

 ## Conclusion